vippsas/vipps-recurring-api/vipps-recurring-api.md

 The overall flow is:

-1. The merchant creates a draft agreement and proposes it to the customer via Vipps.
+1. The merchant creates a draft agreement and proposes it to the customer via Vipps or MobilePay.
-2. The customer approves the agreement in Vipps.
+2. The customer approves the agreement in Vipps or MobilePay.
-3. The merchant sends a charge request to Vipps at least two days before due date
+3. The merchant sends a charge request to Vipps or MobilePay at least two days before due date
-4. If the agreement is active, Vipps authorizes the charge.
+4. If the agreement is active, VippsMobilePay authorizes the charge.
-5. The customer can find a full overview in Vipps, including a link to the merchant's website.
+5. The customer can find a full overview in Vipps or MobilePay, including a link to the merchant's website.

 See the
 [How it works](https://vippsas.github.io/vipps-developer-docs/docs/APIs/recurring-api/how-it-works)